 Here are four times the leader must think strategically:

-The answer is uncertain – I love risk, but the leader must weigh the risk with the future of the organization.
-Ultimately the leader has responsibility for the success of the organization, so a leader has to make final calls as to whether or not a risk is worth the risk.
-That requires strategic thinking.
+I love risk, but the leader must weigh the risk with the future of the organization in mind.
+Ultimately the leader has responsibility for the overall success of the organization, so a leader has to make final calls as to whether or not a risk is worth the time, energy and resources, which will be invested in it.
+This requires strategic thinking.
+Absent of a direct “word from God” the leader needs to be strategic enough to thoroughly vet the decision and it’s potential future implications.
+IIt doesn’t mean you don’t take the risk or that you won’t lead into an unknown – that’s what leaders do, but taking time to think strategically can often help eliminate possible disasters.

-The issue affects more than the leader – One flaw in leadership is when the leader thinks only about how he or she views the decision and not how the decision affects other people.
+One flaw in leadership is when the leader thinks only about how he or she views the decision and not how the decision affects other people.
 The wise leader thinks strategically to determine the people aspect of a decision.
+This is especially where other people are brought into the strategy part of making the decision.
+If the outcome has an impact on other people, then other people need to be considered before the decision is made.